diem/dip/lips/lip-5.md

 - Fixed length at 8 bytes (we don’t accept other sizes, strictly 8 bytes).
 - Unique to their custodial wallet/on-chain account: subaddresses must be non-ambiguous (i.e., Recipient VASPs should not issue the same subaddress to multiple users).
 - By convention, 8 zero bytes (`0x0000000000000000`) is reserved to denote the root (VASP owned) account.
-- Subaddresses should be single-use and should not use private information to generate.
+- Subaddresses should be single-use and should not use personal information, such as name, email address, government-issued identification number, to generate.

 ### Format
 The Libra Account Identifier consists of
 * A prefix (also known as hrp (human readable part) which identifies the network version this address is intended for
   * “lbr” for Mainnet addresses
   * “tlb” for Testnet addresses
+  * "plb" for Pre-Mainnet addresses
 * A Bech32 delimiter
   * The character “1” (one)
 * A Bech32 version identifier